da-phil/SDC-Model-Predictive-Control/README.md

 A cost function should contain all independed control variables which are actively changed by the optimizer, they are usually squared and added up to a scalar sum.
 In my case I focussed only on penalizing steering actuations and the gaps between sequential actuations.
-Because the weight for the cross track error term should be similar it got the same weight `steering_cost_weight`.
+Because the weight for the cross track error term should be in a similar range it got the same weight `steering_cost_weight`.

 ```c++
   for (int t = 0; t < N; t++) {